Holographic RG flows in six dimensional F(4) gauged supergravity: RG flow solutions

 where the scalar potential $V$ is given by \eqref{pure_SUGRA_potential}.
 The field equations arising from the above action can be found for example in \cite{Skenderis_RG}.
 In any case, it is not difficult to derive all equations of motion from \eqref{action}.
 With the above ansatz, the equations of motion become

-In these equations, $A'=\frac{dA}{dr}$ and $\phi'=\frac{d\phi}{dr}$ ect.
+As in the previous case, $A'=\frac{dA}{dr}$ and $\phi'=\frac{d\phi}{dr}$ ect.
 It is well-known that only two of them are independent.
-We will use the first two equations in solving for the solution.
+We will use the first two equations to solve for the solution.
 Note also that these equations also imply

 It is not known how to obtain analytic solutions to these equations.
 Therefore, as in \cite{F4_nunezAdS6}, a numerical solution will be given here.
 We start by setting $g=3m$.
 The boundary conditions at the UV and IR points for the scalar field are $\phi_{\textrm{UV}}=0$ and $\phi_{\textrm{IR}}=-\frac{1}{2\sqrt 2}\ln 3=-0.3884$.
 The equations to be solved are given by